DHBW-Experts/documents/README.md

 The User interfaces that will be implented are:

-- Dashboard - lists all session and makes it possible to filter sessions
-- Session Page - shows detailed information about the session and makes it possible to connect session attendants for example via messaging system
 - Login - this page is used to log in
 - Register - provides a registration form
-- Overwiew of personal sessions - shows all the sessions a user participates in
-- Friend List - friends can be added
+- Friend List - friends can be added (TODO will we implementing a friend feature??)
-- Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: Language, country, favorite games, etc.)
+- Edit Profile - own personal information can be edited and skilltags can be added
+- View Profile - view the profile of a specific user
+- Search - search for a user by specific skilltags
 - Settings - shows the settings

 #### 3.9.2 Hardware Interfaces

-(n/a)
+NFC Sanner

 #### 3.9.3 Software Interfaces

-The app will be runnable on Android 4.4 and higher. iOS won't be featured at the moment.
+The app will be runnable on modern version of Android and IOS.

 #### 3.9.4 Communication Interfaces